For today's post I collected an assortment of comments from moms who had doulas.

 Extended family love updates.
 Take a stroll past the waiting room on the way to a bathroom break.
 Give them an update.
 They may feel uninformed.
 It is a great time to provide educational support that may lead to them, in turn, providing better support to your client.

 Few births are “typical.”
 They almost all have something that makes them unique.
 So, essentially the more you experience, the more likely you are to have the next birth teach you something new.
 A concept I learned from a lactation consultant.

 I want a peanut ball.
 My clients like them and not all hospitals have them.
 Doula work is my passion.
 It is an art.
 It takes creativity, an open mind, empathy, diplomacy, and a willingness to learn.
 My journal gives me a chance to rejoice at the special memories and acknowledge the things I learned that will make me a better doula at the next birth, and the next birth, and the birth after that.
 Looking forward to recording my next Happy Pushing memory!

 As an educator, I am pretty easy-going.
 My main goal is to offer accurate, evidence-based information and trust the expectant family to make the decisions they feel are right for their situation.
-I don't give a lot of "you should do this" kind of advice -- it's just not my style, and I don't think it lends well to a woman learning to trust her inner wisdom.
+I don't give a lot of "you should do this" kind of advice -- it's just not my style, and I don't think it lends well to a person working to follow their plans and follow their intuition

-Seeing mom working so hard to bring their baby out?
-Making noises that seem more appropriate coming from a howling monkey instead of a human?
+Seeing the pregnant person working so hard to bring their baby out?
+Making noises that seem more appropriate coming from a howler monkey instead of a human?
 Watching things that maybe one has only seen on Discovery Health Channel through half-closed eyes?
 The blood, sweat, and tears of it all?
 Does that answer your question?

 ♥ four young boys and a boy dog (offspring)